bseltz-cohesity/scripts/python/cloneView/README.md

 Use the -f parameter to specify the date from which to clone the view.
 The date may be entered like: '2020-04-20 17:05:00' or '2020-04-20' (which is interpreted as '2020-04-20 00:00:00).

 The oldest snapshot that is equal to or newer than the specified date will be used.
-For example, if the view is backed up every night at 9PM and you enter -f '2020-04-20 12:00:00', backup from Monday night at 9PM would be selected (Monday night's backup contains the files as they were on Monday at noon).
+For example, if the view is backed up every night at 9PM and you enter -f '2020-04-20 12:00:00', the backup from April 20th at 9PM would be selected.

 If the -f parameter is omitted, then the latest backup is used by default.